HTML parser threading

 nsHtml5StreamParser::ParseAvailableData() fires and right before executing tree ops whenever tree ops are executed.

 When the executor acts on speculative loads, it starts speculative HTTP fetches for images (including video poster frames), style sheets and scripts.

-Additionally, the speculative load queue is used for transfering information from the parser thread to the main thread when the information needs to arrive before starting any speculative loads and when the information in known not to be speculative.
+Additionally, the speculative load queue is used for transferring information from the parser thread to the main thread when the information needs to arrive before starting any speculative loads and when the information is known not to be speculative.
 There are two such pieces of information: the manifest URL for an App Cache manifest and the character encoding for the document.